 All requirements for the program must be completed within the time limitation policy.
 A student on academic warning who does not restore the CGPA to 3.00 within 9 graded, graduate units or who does not maintain a minimum CGPA of 3.00 for the remainder of the program after returning to good academic standing, will be dismissed from the degree program.

 Admission To Second Program After Academic Dismissal

 A student academically dismissed from a degree program is not eligible to re-enter the same program or enroll in courses as a non-degree student, but may apply to another degree program.
 To be eligible for admission to the second program, the student must meet all current university and program requirements.
 A student academically dismissed from a degree program must obtain written approval from the new program director and the program admissions committee to be eligible to apply a maximum of 12 units from the first program into the second program for courses where a grade of B or higher was earned.
-The GPA for those courses will not transfer to the second program.
 Students who are entering a new program after dismissal and are not applying any of their course work earned while in the first program can request to have their cumulative statistics reset for their new graduate career by making the request directly to the Registrar’s Office.
 No additional admission requests will be accepted from a student academically dismissed from two programs.